-However, if the discharge is followed by other symptoms, such as pain or burning when urinating, itchiness or a foul odor, it can also be a sign of infection or inflammation in the genital area.
+Pregnancy discharge occurs other symptoms, such as pain or burning when urinating, itchiness or a foul odor, it can also be a sign of vaginal infection or inflammation.
 Therefore you should see your obstetrician for assessment and possible treatment if you do have other symptoms.

 The main causes of white discharge during pregnancy include:

 A white odorless discharge during pregnancy is absolutely normal and happens due to the pregnancy-related hormonal changes.
 This type of discharge it is not a cause for concern, It is also normal for the expectant mother to notice increased discharge as the pregnancy progresses due to increasing pressure on the uterus.

 What to do: Normally, no treatment is necessary.
 However, it's important that the expectant mother monitors for other signs or symptoms that could indicate an infection, such as foul smell, itchiness or pain.
 If so, it is recommended to visit a doctor, so a diagnosis can be done and adequate treatment started.

 A yeast infection, or candidiasis, is a fungal infection commonly caused by Candida albicans.
 It is associated with white discharge, intense itching, redness and swelling in the genital area, as well as causing burning and pain when urinating.
 Learn more about what causes a yeast infection and other symptoms some women experience.

 Many women frequently have yeast infections during pregnancy, as the hormonal changes that occur can promote the growth of fungus that is naturally found in the vaginal flora.